 The search results show that generally the proposed RCRS is capable of retrieving relevant risk cases from the database for a specified query.
 In particular, the results of P@10 are excellent, mostly 100% (7 of 10).
-Only one testing query had 70% of P@10, which also is satisfactory result.
+Only one testing query had 70% of P@10, which also is a satisfactory result.
 Therefore the top 10 cases returned by the system are valuable to the user.
 The high percentage of P@10 can be explained by the term frequency being an important factor in computing the TF-IDF weights and a document containing as many query terms as possible is easier to obtain a high similarity score.
-Although Precision score for several queries are relatively low, this does not mean the retrieval results were not good.
+Although the Precision score for several queries were relatively low, this does not mean the retrieval results were not good.
 For example, for the “flood risk of bridge” query, 41 results were retrieved and only 11 were determined to be similar to the query.
-Two reasons could explain this problem: first, there are a very small number of “flood” related samples in the risk case database; second is because the threshold value 0.1 in this case is too small and the expanded terms were producing some “noise”.
+Two reasons could explain this problem: first, there are a very small number of “flood” related samples in the risk case database; second, because the threshold value 0.1 in this case is too small and the expanded terms were producing some “noise”.
 But from its P@10 score, it can be seen that the top 10 were all similar to the query and nearly all valuable documents were ranked.
 Therefore simply increasing the threshold value for some queries could improve the search results.
 In addition, some researchers [14,16] also claim that there are still some technical limitations in the current NLP, which lead to the conclusion that the search results cannot be perfect.
 For example, the “flood risk” here is an entity but the system failed to read it as an entity and split it into two separate terms “flood” and “risk” for consideration.

 5. Discussions

 The literature shows that CBR is a process of learning from the past, which could facilitate previous knowledge and experience to be effectively used for risk management in new projects.
 In the CBR cycle, RETRIEVE is the first and the most important step [7,15].
 A commonly used traditional way for assessing the similarity between user need and risk cases is through attaching attribute labels to each risk case document and allocating different weights to those attributes [9,22,25].
-However, as discussed in Section 2.1, some challenges still exist: (1) traditional methods are very limited in scope, (2) a large amount of pre-processing or preparation work is needed, (3) very few studies have been found to be capable of addressing the challenge of semantic similarity.
+However, as discussed in Section 2.1, some challenges still exist: (1) traditional methods are very limited in scope, (2) a large amount of pre-processing or preparation work is needed, and (3) very few studies have been found to be capable of addressing the challenge of semantic similarity.
 In order to overcome the current challenges of case retrieval in CBR, this paper analysed the potential and benefits of integrating NLP into risk case retrieval.
-The idea was motivated by some recent research that has introduced NLP into textual information management into construction industry, e.g. retrieval of CAD drawings [16], retrieval of relevant information for assisting decision making [64,65], injury report content analysis [14], and document clustering [17].
+The idea was motivated by recent research that has introduced NLP into textual information management into construction industry, e.g. retrieval of CAD drawings [16], retrieval of relevant information for assisting decision making [64,65], injury report content analysis [14], and document clustering [17].
 It can be seen that the application of NLP into textual documents analysis and management in the construction industry is a new and promising trend.
 Some recent studies even extended the use of NLP into Building Information Modelling (BIM), an emerging digital technology in the construction industry, for automated code checking [66], processing building information [67], retrieving online BIM resources [50], etc.